Colonel’s Review rehearsal held ahead of King’s Birthday Parade

 This year, the Number 9 Irish Guards will troop their colour on June 15 with the King in attendance.

-They rehearsed at Horse Guards Parade after receiving a letter from their colonel, the Princess of Wales, apologising for her absence and wishing them luck.
+They rehearsed at Horse Guards Parade in front of an audience of 8,000 after receiving a letter from their colonel, the Princess of Wales, apologising for her absence and wishing them luck.

 In the letter, Kate, who is undergoing chemotherapy after a cancer diagnosis, told the Irish Guards how “proud” she is to be part of the regiment.